intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-matching.md

 ```

 * `relations`: RDD or list of Relation.
-* `corpus1`: TextSet that contains all id1 in `relations`.
+* `corpus1`: TextSet that contains all id1 in relations.
-* `corpus2`: TextSet that contains all id2 in `relations`.
+* `corpus2`: TextSet that contains all id2 in relations.
-* For `corpus1` and `corpus2` respectively, each text must have been transformed to indices of the same length as during the training process by
+* For corpus1 and corpus2 respectively, each text must have been transformed to indices of the same length as during the training process by
 calling [tokenize](../APIGuide/FeatureEngineering/text/#tokenization), [word2idx](../APIGuide/FeatureEngineering/text/#word-to-index)
 and [shape_sequence](../APIGuide/FeatureEngineering/text/#sequence-shaping) in order.
-* If `relation` is an RDD, then `corpus1` and `corpus2` must both be DistributedTextSet.
+* If relations is an RDD, then corpus1 and corpus2 must both be DistributedTextSet.
-If `relation` is a list, then `corpus1` and `corpus2` must both be LocalTextSet.
+If relations is a list, then corpus1 and corpus2 must both be LocalTextSet.

-4. Call evaluateNDCG or evaluateMAP to evaluate the model:
+Call evaluateNDCG or evaluateMAP to evaluate the model:

 **Scala**
 ```scala